-\paragraph{Norm Differences and its Effectiveness in Classification Tasks} \MethodName provides a way to augment the graph topology matrix being considered in order to maximize the norm of the difference of node-level representations of a graph.
-The way \MethodName performs this does not have any control on \emph{where} all the norm difference goes; for the node classification task, if the effect of perturbation on $\rmZ$ happen to somehow maintain the relative ranking order, the attack will have no effect on the actual predicted classes at test time.
+\paragraph{Norm Differences and its Effectiveness in Classification Tasks} \MethodName provides a way to augment the graph topology matrix being considered to maximize the norm of the difference of node-level representations of a graph.
+The way \MethodName performs this does not have any control over \emph{where} all the norm difference goes; for the node classification task, if the effect of perturbation on $\rmZ$ happens to somehow maintain the relative ranking order, the attack will have no effect on the actual predicted classes at test time.
 We will see in Section \ref{sec:results_nc}, however, that \MethodName does display its effectiveness despite this theoretical pitfall.
-We observe the same for the graph classification task, maximizing norm difference before the readout model $\gM^{out}_{\bTheta_1}$ causes enough perturbation to cause significant misclassifications (Section \ref{sec:results_gc}).
-Compared to the classification datasets, the graph regression task is much more sensitive to such an induced norm change.
+We observe the same for the graph classification task; maximizing the norm difference before the readout model $\gM^{out}_{\bTheta_1}$ causes enough perturbation to cause significant misclassifications (Section \ref{sec:results_gc}).
+Compared to the classification datasets, the graph regression task, as expected, is much more sensitive to such an induced norm change.

-\paragraph{Applicability to other GNNs} Consider a 2-layer GIN model with the internal MLP being a Linear-ReLU-Linear (LRL) model with no bias.
-The forward-direction update would be as follows:
+\paragraph{Applicability to other MPNNs} Consider a 2-layer \GIN model with the internal MLP being a Linear-ReLU-Linear (LRL) model with no bias.
+The forward-direction update is as follows:

-It has been observed \citep{xu2018powerfulgin} that when the parameters $\varepsilon^{(1)},\varepsilon^{(2)}$ are set to zero, the resulting GIN (denoted \GIN-0) consistently outperforms \GIN with nonzero, and even trainable $\varepsilon$, in terms of test accuracy.
+It has been observed \citet{xu2018powerfulgin} that when the parameters $\varepsilon^{(1)},\varepsilon^{(2)}$ are set to zero, the resulting \GIN (denoted \GIN-0) consistently outperforms \GIN with nonzero, and even trainable $\varepsilon$, in terms of test accuracy.

-Writing this in the form of weights $\rmW_{1-4}$ for the two \MLP's, and denoting $\hat{\rmA} = \rmI + \rmA$
+Writing this in the form of weights $\rmW_{1-4}$ for the two \MLP\!s, and denoting $\hat{\rmA} = \rmI + \rmA$